Scalingo/cli/README.md

      self       Get the logged in profile
      whoami     Get the logged in profile

+   Integration Link:
+     integration-link                    Show repo link linked with your app integration-link-create             Create a repo link between your scm integration and your app integration-link-update             Update the repo link linked with your app integration-link-delete             Delete repo link linked with your app integration-link-manual-deploy      Trigger a manual deployment of the specified branch integration-link-manual-review-app  Trigger a review app creation of the pull/merge request ID specified

    Integrations:
      integrations              List your integrations
      integrations-add          Link your Scalingo account with your account on a tool such as github.com